 In parallel with the announcement of the immediate launch of a sovereign cryptocurrency, the Central Bank published on its official website late on January 28th, 2019 a “Version 0.0” of its regulatory framework for cryptocurrencies.
 Among other impacts, it would reverse a previous ban on cryptocurrencies, but still, impose restrictions on the use of global digital currencies in the Islamic Republic.

 The bank said the regulations are aimed at organizing and defining boundaries of ongoing cryptocurrency operations in the country and allowing traders to plan for their future.
-They also authorize initial coin offerings (ICOs), tokens, cryptocurrency wallets, cryptocurrency exchange bureaus, and mining cryptocurrencies.
+They also authorize initial coin offerings (ICOs), tokens, cryptocurrency wallets, A business that allows customers to trade cryptocurrencies o...
+More bureaus, and mining cryptocurrencies.